What to Do Immediately After a Car Accident?

 Interacting with the other party’s insurance company

 You have zero obligation to talk to the other party’s insurance company.
 We suggest that you get the person’s name, phone number, and company name.
 Next, politely tell the person that you do not feel well and that you will call them back.
 Insurance adjusters are highly trained professionals.
 Do not make the mistake of dealing with one without a lawyer.
 If you want more information on what to say when talking to insurance companies, review our advice on the car accident insurance claims process.

 Interacting with your insurance company

 It is important to let your insurance company know that you were in a car accident.
 Most car insurance policies issued in Georgia require notice of any claims as soon as reasonably practicable after a car accident.
-However, note that an HS Law attorney can send notice on your behalf.
+However, note that an HS Law attorney can send a notice on your behalf.

-In fact, we recommend you have an attorney send notice for two reasons.
+In fact, we recommend you have an attorney send a notice for two reasons:

 - We want to make sure you do not give potentially damaging information.